 White Chicken Enchiladas -The Easiest Weeknight Dinner

-I absolutely love enchiladas, but sometimes I simply don’t have the time to make them from scratch!
+I absolutely love enchiladas, but sometimes I simply don’t have the time to make them from scratch with my homemade green enchilada sauce!
 This delicious, easy white chicken enchilada recipe is made with leftover, shredded chicken breasts, cutting out half of your cook time.
 Ready in under an hour, serve these white chicken enchiladas alongside your favorite Mexican sides, like rice, black beans, or salsa.

 (Try switching things up with these 5 Easy Enchilada Filling Ideas or fill your enchiladas with the chicken from my Crockpot Chicken Fajitas.)